 Employment Law Compliance is a dynamic management task.
 Federal legislation is written, followed by state and local legislative laws or acts, which lay out guidelines and enforcement action.
 These laws and acts can become obsolete and require modification due to the changing nature of our workforce.

-Thirty-five years ago, the workforce was more homogenous that it is today.
+Forty years ago, the workforce was more homogenous that it is today and compliance was easier.
 First, as an example of evolutionary laws, there was non-discrimination employment law/legislation to protect race.
 Since then the law has been expanded to incorporate, age, female employees, homosexual employees, etc. just to name a few.
 And, as the demographics of the potential hiring pool changes and norms in society change, we can look forward to additional new labor laws and legislation to protect employees and companies alike.

 To facilitate our discussion we will present Federal Labor Laws that must be complied with in the small to mid-size business.
 Following this paragraph is a chart of Federal Labor Laws and a list of required records/reports.
 Every individual company is responsible to know the laws and to what extent any law might apply to them for their operation, so they can achieve employment law compliance.
 Companies can have their own form of tests and use it to assess before employment to ensure that the skills and other forms of requirements which the applicant has perfectly match the job but they still must follow the common laws of hiring which were laid out over the years to put forth a fair judgment.